Gilmore’s very own Return and Earn

 “In addition, containers that you can get 10 cents for through Return and Earn are decreasing in litter with a drop in litter volume by a third since November last year demonstrating the positive and immediate impact of return and Earn in our communities,” Mr Sridher said.

-You can find out details including opening hours for the Valmar automated depot here.
+Find out details including opening hours for the Valmar automated depot.